padeir0/anu/readme.md

 The type switch is similar to the value switch but it operates on types, types in anu are always static.
-The type switch may also create an alias of the value being switched on, it shadows the original variable and is *immutable*.
+The type switch may also create an *immutable* alias of the value being switched on.
 In the following example `as <id>` may be omitted.

 ```
 switch type <expr> as <id>